htoik/rpi-hardware-monitor-ros/README.md

 [![CI](https://github.com/htoik/rpi-hardware-monitor-ros/actions/workflows/ci.yml/badge.svg)](https://github.com/htoik/rpi-hardware-monitor-ros/actions/workflows/ci.yml)

-This repository contains a hardware monitor node that provides statistics about hardware use such as CPU, disk and network utilization, power consumption and temperatures, which are published to the namespace `/hardware-status`.
+This repository contains a hardware monitor node that provides statistics about hardware use such as CPU, RAM, disk and network utilization, power consumption and temperatures, which are published to the namespace `/hardware-status`.

 ## Installation